0chain/0chain/README.md

 ### Log files

 The logs of the nodes are stored in log directory (/0chain/log on the container and docker.local/miner|sharder[n]/log in the host).
 The 0chain.log contains all the logs related to the protocol and the n2n.log contains all the node to node communication logs.
-The typical issues that need to be debugged is errors in the log, why certain things have not happeend which requires reviewing the timestamp of a sequence of events in the network.
+The typical issues that need to be debugged is errors in the log, why certain things have not happened which requires reviewing the timestamp of a sequence of events in the network.
 Here is an example set of commands to do some debugging.

-Find arrors in all the miner nodes (from git/0chain)
+Find errors in all the miner nodes (from git/0chain)

 ```
 grep ERROR docker.local/miner*/log/0chain.log